-A “normal” life seems to be full of obligations: gym memberships, insurances, phone and internet plans, Netflix, magazines or newspaper subscriptions etc. Before you start a nomad life, go through your bank account statements and check what you have to cancel and if there are notice periods, too.
+A “normal” life seems to be full of obligations: gym memberships, insurance, phone and internet plans, Netflix, magazines or newspaper subscriptions, etc. Before you start a nomad life, go through your bank account statements and check what you have to cancel and if there are notice periods, too.

 Maybe you should also start a list a few months before you leave and write down, what you spend your cash on.
 There might be even more regular obligations that you need to cancel.

 5. Sell what you don’t need

 So you are about to move out of your home and travel the world.
 You obviously can’t take all of your furniture with you.
 Do you want to keep it?
 If so, find a place to store it for a while (For months?
 Years?
 Forever?) and find someone to help you transport it to that place.